MarioMohr/dotfiles_of_mariomohr/README.md

 ## ~/.bash\_aliases
 * add colors to ls, grep and ip
+* add ll, lt and lsd
 * group cd with ls
-* doesn't remove, instead move files to trash
+* doesn't remove, instead move files to trash (via gio)

 ## ~/.bashrc
 * Changed prompt to be more minimalistic